advancedresearch/the_century_of_satire/chronology.md

 - 1st century BCE to after 39 CE
 - Possible birth place Samnium (OpenStreetMap): https://www.openstreetmap.org/search?query=41%C2%B010%E2%80%B210%E2%80%B3N+14%C2%B014%E2%80%B210%E2%80%B3E#map=19/41.169445/14.236111
-- The name Pontius suggests that an ancestor of his came from Samnium in central, southern Italy, and he may have belonged to the family of Gavius Pontius and Pontius Telesinus, two leaders of the Samnites in the third and first centuries BC, respectively, before their full incorporation to the Roman Republic.
+- The name Pontius suggests that an ancestor of his came from Samnium in central, southern Italy, and he may have belonged to the family of Gavius Pontius and Pontius Telesinus, two leaders of the Samnites in the third and first centuries BCE, respectively, before their full incorporation to the Roman Republic.
 - Ruled as prefect of Judea from 26 to 36 CE
 - Executed [Jesus](#jesus)
 - Wikipedia: https://en.wikipedia.org/wiki/Pontius_Pilate